sdb317/DataWorkbenchImport/README.md

 Select all cells in all sheets by right-clicking on the first tab and choosing ```Select All Sheets``` and then clicking top-left to select all cells.
 Right-click on a column heading and set all column widths to 20.
 Right-click on a row heading and set all heights to 15.

-Save this sheet as the same name but type ```.xlsm``` i.e. macro-enabled.
+Save this sheet as the same name but with type ```.xlsm``` i.e. macro-enabled.

 Close Excel

 ### - Insert the DataWorkbench tab

 Open the new macro-enabled Excel workbook.
-Also open DataWorkbench.xlsm and Import.xlam from the parent folder.
+Also open DataWorkbench.xlsm and DataWorkbench.xlam from the parent folder.
 The xlsx file can be deleted at this point.

 Type ```<Alt><F11>``` to open the Visual Basic editor.